nastiapetrovych/nastiapetrovych/README.md

 IT and bussiness analytics student at UCU (2 year) :books:

-Working with Python, Linux, HTML, CSS, JS :computer:
+Working with Python, Linux, HTML, CSS, JS, Java, SQL, R :computer:

 Looking for unforgettable experience with companies and start-ups